The ERR_ADDRESS_UNREACHABLE in Chrome is a widespread problem due to web server or browser issues.

 - Turn on the router.

-- Connect your computer and try visiting the website that’s been giving you the latter error code.
+- Connect your computer and visit the website giving you the latter error code.

 Clear Chrome DNS cache

-The Chrome browser automatically stores the Domain Name Server information on every website that you visit.
-In case this info is interfering with your browsing purposes, then flushing out the DNS cache will resolve the issue.
+The Chrome browser automatically stores the Domain Name Server information on every website you visit.
+If this info interferes with browsing purposes, flushing out the DNS cache will resolve the issue.
 Follow the steps to clear the DNS cache:

-- Finally, relaunch the Chrome browser and try visiting the troubled website again.
+- Finally, the Chrome browser and try revisiting the troubled website.

 The DNS is a means of communicating to the computer the IP address associated with a domain.
-Flushing out this info will reset and provide you with a fresh start to the already visited websites.
+Flushing out this info will reset and give you a fresh start on the already visited websites.

-With that, we’ve covered all the fixes that can possibly resolve the issue of the ERR_ADDRESS_UNREACHABLE error code in Google Chrome.
+With that, we’ve covered a few fixes that can resolve the issue of the ERR_ADDRESS_UNREACHABLE error code in Google Chrome.

-However, if the particular website still returns you the same error code when trying to access it, then it can most probably be concluded that the issue is sourced from the web server end.
+However, if the particular website still returns the same error code when accessing it, it can probably be concluded that the issue is sourced from the web server end.
 If this is the case, then the best option before you is to wait until the webmaster fixes up the issue.

-That pretty much sums up my point about fixing the latter issue.
-If at all the problems occurs because of some issue from your end, I believe that this guide and the fixes that I guided you through will help you fix it and turn things back to normal.
+If the problems occur because of some issue from your end, I believe this guide will help you fix them and turn things back to normal.